genonullfree/company_questions/README.md

 - [ ] Is there life insurance?
 Who is the coverage through?
 Does the company pay the premiums?
 - [ ] Is there dental insurance?
 Who is the coverage through?
 Does the company pay the premiums?
 - [ ] Is there vision insurance?
 Who is the coverage through?
 Does the company pay the premiums?
+- [ ] When do the insurance coverages (if any) begin?
+Is there a delay in coverage?
 - [ ] Is there maternity/paternity/adoption leave?
 If so, how much?
 - [ ] Is there berevement leave?
 If so, how much?
 - [ ] Are there work from home (WFH) options?